What Is Tempeh

 How Is Tempeh Different From Tofu Or Seitan?

 Tempeh is a better meat substitute in most dishes compared to tofu.
 Tempeh has a firmer, more chewy, “meatier” texture, unlike tofu which has a high water content.
-The fermentation and enzymatic breakdown of proteins in tempeh contributes greater umami, or savoury, compounds that are not found in tofu.
+The fermentation and enzymatic breakdown of proteins in tempeh creates greater umami, or savoury, compounds that are not found in tofu.